disappointment marriage

 • Reduced loneliness and rejection (also noted)

-• More stable relationship for the whole family
+• More stable relationships for the whole family (for example children)

 Reduced conflict, fear, stress, anxiety, depression, loneliness, dementia, and pathological thoughts.

-• What priority is marriage intimacy for me?
+• What priority is marriage intimacy for me (1 to 10)?

-• How will higher priorities reward my effort compared to marriage intimacy?
+• How will higher priorities in other areas reward my effort compared to investing more in building marriage intimacy?

 Lies About Marriage